 Bouma National Heritage Park — This extraordinary National Park features more than 37,000 acres of lush rainforest, steep forest-covered hillsides, deep mountain streams, old lava flows and an impressive array of waterfalls.
 The activities list is quite remarkable and includes snorkeling at Bouma’s marine park from a traditional “Bilibili” bamboo raft, the Vidawa rainforest hike, the Lavena coastal walk, plus an excursion to the inspiring Tavoro (or Bouma) waterfalls.

-Wananavu Beach Resort — This fabulous all-inclusive is located near Rakiraki along the northern coast of Viti Levu.
-The property features 34 luxury bungalows, which are nestled on a hillside amongst tropical gardens.
-Wananavu also has prime access to the beach and expansive oceanfront views.
-Amenities include an on-site restaurant/bar, spa, watersport activities, outdoor pool, tennis, plus opportunities for village tours and world-class diving.
+Wananavu Beach Resort — This all-inclusive resort, located on the northern coast of Viti Levu near Rakiraki, features 34 bungalows nestled on a garden-green hillside.
+Couples can expect prime beach access and expansive oceanfront views.
+Amenities include an on-site restaurant/bar, a spa, watersport activities, tennis courts, plus opportunities for village tours and world-class diving.

 Flying Fish - Located at the Sheraton Fiji Resort, this island favorite stands out for its creative menu and stunning setting.
 On top of an unbeatable waterfront setting, the restaurant is home to a spectacular lagoon pool that meanders throughout the dining areas.
 From Wagyu Beef Sirloin to Seared Scallops, the signature dishes are all very impressive.